Honors & Leadership Awards

 Students who have earned a college level GPA between 3.6 and 3.89 will be awarded Faculty Honors.

 Students are awarded graduation honors based on the criteria below and recognized in the commencement ceremony program.
 For spring and summer graduates, the honors listed in the program are based upon their cumulative GPA as of the end of winter quarter because spring and summer grades are not yet available when graduation honors are determined.
 All students earning graduation honors will be given an honor cord to wear in the ceremony.
 Honors are posted on students’ transcripts at the same time their degrees or certificates are awarded and posted.
-Only Cascadia hours are used to calculate cumulative GPA for awarding graduation honors.
+Only Cascadia credits are used to calculate cumulative GPA for awarding graduation honors.

 Graduation President's Honors — Gold Cord